LenAir Flying school – UPRT Courses

 Seating is tandem – you are sitting in the front seat – have exeptionally good view from the pilots seat: forward, both sides and up.

-The Extra 200 is our latest aquisition – world class aerobatic trainer – a two seat version of the world champion Extra 330 SC.
+The Extra 200 a world class aerobatic trainer – a two seat version of the world champion Extra 330 SC. with a limit of +/- 10G, light controls and an impressive roll rate you will be overwelmed and enjoy to the fullest.

 Utility aircraft may be rated structurally to negative G, but practically speaking it is not realistic.
 One important finding: during negative G, the engine oil will leave the engine thru the ventilation tube – this could not only mean an unplesant cleaning job, but it should be considered a safety problem.